Motorcycle airbag jackets and vests are a relatively new technology for road bikes, so join us as we dig into this leading-edge safety gear.

 Like most innovations in motorcycle equipment, rider airbags were first tested on the professional racing circuit.
 And the jury is in – airbags do help protect you in an accident!

-Broadly speaking, there are two kinds of solutions here – tethered and electronic.
+There are two kinds of solutions here – tethered and electronic.

 Tethered air vests use a lanyard to connect to a point on your bike and function similarly to a kill cord on a wave ski or outboard motor.